ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 It can be fun for players to fight it out on the leaderboard for the fastest time.
 In this section you will learn:

-- Creating a leaderboard
+- Creating a leaderboard.
-- Submitting a time to the leaderboard
+- Submitting a time to the leaderboard.
-- Retrieving leaderboard data
+- Retrieving leaderboard data.
-- Display in world for players to view
+- Display in world for players to view.

 ### Create a Leaderboard

 Leaderboards allow you to store data for players that get automatically sorted.
 This is a good way to show players who has the fastest time.
+You want the leaderboard to have the fastest times at the top, so the lower the time the higher the entry on the leaderboard will be.

 1. From the **Window** menu, open the **Global Leaderboards** windows.
 2. Click the **Create New Leaderboard** button.
 3. Enter the **Leaderboard Name**.

-    Be descriptive with the name so you know what the leaderboard is for.

 4. Set the **Sorting** to **Lower Is Better**.

-    You want the leaderboard to have the fastest times at the top, so the lower the time the higher the entry on the leaderboard will be.

 5. Set **Rank Entries** to 10.

-    If you want a longer leaderboard, you can increase this.
-For the tutorial you only want to show the top 10 fastest times ever because the in world leaderboard will only show the top 10.

 6. Click the **Create** button to create the leaderboard.

 <div class="mt-video" style="width:100%">